MateoCorDuarte/Technical-Interview-Questions/Glossary.md

 *TLS:* Transport Layer Security.
 It is a cryptographic protocol designed to provide secure communication over a computer network.
 It's the successor to SSL (Secure Sockets Layer).
 It is vital when connecting to other devices to ensure and secure data transmission.

-*CMSIS: * (Common Microcontroller Software interface standard).
-Is the set of hardware abstraction layers and software components defined by ARM to standardize software interfaces to the processor and its peripherals.
+*CMSIS: * (Common Microcontroller Software Interface Standard).
+It is the set of hardware abstraction layers and software components defined by ARM to standardize software interfaces to the processor and its peripherals.

+## Interupts

+*Polling:* is the task of constantly checking something.
+(It's inefficient and slow as it blocks the threat from doing something else, even when nothing happens).